A phishing campaign targeting university employees has already claimed several victims and has seen many email accounts compromised.

 TitanHQ has developed powerful anti-phishing and anti-malware solutions for universities that help them protect against email and web-based attacks.

-SpamTitan is a powerful anti-spam solution that incorporates DMARC authentication and sandboxing to provide superior protection against impersonation and malware attacks for Office 365 users.
+SpamTitan is a powerful anti-spam service that incorporates DMARC authentication and sandboxing to provide superior protection against impersonation and malware attacks for Office 365 users.